GabrielPenaU3F/coronavirus_contagion_model/README.md

 Example 5.
 You want to study the model's prediction power by comparing it to the real data.
 In order to do that, you need to estimate with just a subset of the dataset, for example, from Day 31 up to Day 65.
 The command you need is
 >fit_contagion_model("Italy", start=31, end=65)

+Example 6.
+You want to observe the dataset of Argentina.
+You need to execute
+>show_data_from_country("Argentina")

 Please take into account that only the country parameter is mandatory; about the optional parameters, you can use any of them by itself, all of them or none.